Rysth/Portfolio-Project/README.md

 # 📖 Portfolio Project <a name="about-project"></a>

 A **Portfolio Project** to show up the most relevant works that I have built by following a Figma Design.
-Build with HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>